divnix/digga/README.md

 discoverable from there through [`digga`][digga] library's [`mkFlake`][mk-flake], please file a bug report.

-## In the Wild
-The author maintains his own branch, so you can take inspiration, direction, or make critical comments about the [code][please]. 😜

 ## Motivation
 NixOS provides an amazing abstraction to manage our environment, but that new power can sometimes bring feelings of overwhelm and confusion.
 Having a turing